containers/common/docs/containers.conf.5.md

 already containers/images or CNI networks preset it will choose CNI.

-Before changing this value all containers must be stopped otherwise it is likely that iptables rules and network interfaces might leak on the host.
+Before changing this value all containers must be stopped otherwise it is likely that firewall rules and network interfaces might leak on the host.
 A reboot will fix this.

 **cni_plugin_dirs**=[]